-The Tinsel Trail was founded as a project of The Downtown Forty-Seven, a nonprofit charitable organization whose mission was to encourage, support, and promote the ongoing cultural, aesthetic, social and economic vitality of the downtown area of Huntsville, Alabama.
-All tree sponsorships are 100% tax deductible.
-All funds raised cover the costs to execute this project.
-Proceeds will be invested in 2014 downtown Huntsville development projects.
+The Tinsel Trail was originally founded as a project of The Downtown Forty-Seven, an organization whose mission was to encourage, support, and promote the ongoing cultural, aesthetic, social and economic vitality of the downtown area of Huntsville, Alabama.

 In 2014, Tinsel Trail will be organized by Downtown Huntsville, Inc.